Shooter of Florida teen Trayvon Martin pleads not guilty

 "It was a very standard procedure.
 A not guilty plea was entered.
 We have an arraignment set for the 29th.
 We'll attend to a bond motion between now and then," O'Mara told reporters after the hearing.

-He said he chose not to ask for bail immediately because it might "only arouse the fervour" around the case.
+He said he chose not to ask for bail immediately because it might "only arouse the fervor" around the case.

 Zimmerman, 28, whose father is white and mother Hispanic, has received death threats and was in hiding for weeks.
 Arrested Wednesday, he could face life in prison if convicted.